up202208425/RCOM_TP2/Part 2 Experiments/Exp4.md

 6. Disable NAT functionality in router RC

-7. In tuxY3 ping 1
+7. In tuxY3 ping 172.16.1.10, verify if there is connectivity, and try to understand what happens

 ## Questions